Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Schematical density}

 Assume that $S$ is a scheme with a pro-open subset $U$.
-We say that $U$ is {\em schematically dense} in $S$ if for any proper closed subscheme $S'\into S$ there exists $u\in U$ with $S'\times_S\Spec(\calO_{S,u})$ a proper subscheme of $\Spec(\calO_{S,u})$ (possibly empty).
-For a locally noetherian $S$ this happens if and only if $U$ contains the generic points of all irreducible and embedded components of $S$.
+We say that $U$ is {\em schematically dense} in $S$ if for any proper closed subscheme $S'\into S$ there exists $u\in U$ such that $S'\times_SS_u$ is a proper subscheme of $S_u=\Spec(\calO_{S,u})$ (possibly empty).
+In particular, if $U$ is a pro-open subscheme then this condition agrees with the usual definition that the schematic image $V$ of the embedding $U\into S$ coincides with $S$.
+Indeed, $V$ is the minimal closed subscheme of $S$ whose restriction onto each $S_u$ with $u\in U$ coincides with $S_u$.
+So, $V=S$ if and only if any proper closed subscheme $S'\into S$ restricts to a proper closed subscheme of some $S_u$ with $u\in U$.